-- Students in reindeer herding, journalism etc. at Sámi University of Applied Sciences in Kautokeino - Students at Herzen University in St.Petersburg, Russia - Students at the Food Innovation Leadership program hosted at Nord University, Norway - EALLU Youth participating at events during the year - Training of Future Arctic Leaders program, including indigenous youth training on the Arctic Council.
+- Students in reindeer herding, journalism etc. at Sámi University of Applied Sciences in Kautokeino - Students at Herzen University in St.Petersburg, Russia - Master and PhD students at Harvard University, in the Harvard Kennedy School Arctic Courses. - Students at the Food Innovation Leadership program hosted at Nord University, Norway - EALLU Youth participating at events during the year - Training of Future Arctic Leaders program, including indigenous youth training on the Arctic Council.

-3.5.6.6 Initiation and Participation in Joint Projects on Knowledge Development, Traditional Knowledge, Training and Information
+3.5.5.6 Initiation and Participation in Joint Projects on Knowledge Development, Traditional Knowledge, Training and Information

-- As part of the RCN Rievdan Project, there was produced different articles in the period, see under ICR publications. - The efforts of the Birgen project has been sought continued through the work with the Arctic Indigenous Peoples' Culinary Institute, where womens' roles and traditional knowledge on food culture and raw materials is a key part of the concept.
-Such continuation needs to be worked on next year. - Training of future Arctic Indigenous leaders.
-International Introductory Course: The Arctic Council and the Role of the Permanent Participants.
-Held in Moscow, November 17-18
+- As part of ICR projects, there was produced different articles in the period, see under ICR publications. - The efforts of the Birgen project has been sought continued through the work with the Arctic Indigenous Peoples' Culinary Institute, where womens' roles and traditional knowledge on food culture and raw materials is a key part of the concept.
+Such continuation needs to be worked on next year. - Participation in the Harvard Kennedy School of Government study group on Arctic Knowledge Systems, with Master, PhD and PostDoc students at Harvard University.

-3.5.6.7 Other Activities
+3.5.5.7 Other Activities

-Together with WRH, ICR has also contributed to the Committee on an International Year of Rangelands and Pastoralism.
+Together with WRH, ICR has also contributed to the Committee on an International Year of Rangelands and Pastoralism, including forming a separate regional steering group for pastoralism in the Arctic.